 Types of Levers: First, Second & Third Order Examples

-In lever, there are three different ways of arranging effort, load, and fulcrum.
-Therefore, depending on the relative positions of the fulcrum, the load, and the effort there are three different types of levers.
-We also call these three different types as three orders of levers.
-These three types or orders of levers are:
+In a lever, there are three different ways of arranging effort, load, and fulcrum.
+Therefore, depending on the relative positions of the fulcrum, the load, and the effort, there are three different types of levers.
+We also call these three different types or three orders of levers.

 - Class I or first-order levers